This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 Kids have natural creativity and wonderful imagination and when they don’t rely on toys to entertain themselves, they will invent so many games and stories and constructions that they will amaze us.

 Truth be told, kids don’t need any toy at all to be happy and creative, they can build a den with a sheet and two chairs or they can be superheroes with the same sheet used to build the den!

-They spend more time with the family and outside
+There is more time to be spent with the family and outdoors

 Kids who have less toys are more willing to help their parents around the house – cooking, doing the dishes or sorting the laundry.
 Also, they go outside more often as nature becomes their source of inspiration and entertainment.

 Kids learn to make mindful decisions